William Saunders (scientist): Biography

 Saunders' most important contributions were made in the field of horticulture.
 In 1869 he bought a small farm near London, planted fruit-trees, and began experiments in hybridization.
 The results of his work were published by the Fruit Growers' Association of Ontario, another organization in which he was involved.
 By 1880 Saunders was regarded as the leading authority on agriculture and horticulture in Canada.
 Consequently, in 1885, when the Canadian government was considering ways to improve agricultural output, they asked Saunders to investigate the feasibility of implementing an experimental farm system similar to the model used in the United States.
 Saunders visited several experimental farms in America and delivered his recommendations the following year.

 The government accepted Saunders' recommendations on the establishment of the Dominion Experimental Farms of which he was appointed director in 1887.
 For the next 25 years Saunders led research into horticulture, forestry, and animal husbandry.
 The focus was on practical solutions to the problems faced by Canadian farmers.
 In particular, the experimental farms produced improved varieties of grain, livestock and fruit trees that were adapted to the Canadian climate.
 He began the work that was completed by his son Charles E. Saunders to develop the important wheat cultivar 'Marquis'.
 Among the high-profile individuals who reviewed his experimental farms are included Peter Kropotkin, the author of Fields, Factories, and Workshops.

 He retired in 1911 when his health began to fail.
 In gratitude for his service, the Department of Agriculture sent him on a year-long tour of Europe.
 Shortly after his return to Canada he died on September 13, 1914.

 He belonged to many scientific societies and received many honors.
 He was one of the original members of the Royal Society of Canada, the recipient of honorary degrees from Toronto and Queen's Universities, and in 1905 was made a Companion of the Order of St. Michael and St. George.

 Family

-Saunders was married to Sarah Agnes Robinson and the two of them had 6 children together.
+Shortly after his arrival in London, ON, at the age of 13, Saunders was apprenticed to a local pharmacist and later opened his own drugstore.
+Saunders was married to Sarah Agnes Robinson and the two of them had 6 children together: Annie Louisa, William Edwin, Henry Scholey, Charles Edward, Arthur Percy, and Frederick Albert.
 Sarah also had an interest in botany, collecting and creating a herbarium of rare plant specimens that subsequently became part of the National Herbarium of Canada.